bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 ![Bitcoin Core Showing Validated Payment Request](/img/dev/en-btcc-payment-request.png)

-Charlie's wallet receives the payment request, checks its signature, and then displays the details from the PaymentDetails message to Charlie.
+Charlie's wallet receives the PaymentRequest message, checks its signature, and then displays the details from the PaymentDetails message to Charlie.
 Charlie agrees to pay, so the wallet constructs a payment to the output script Bob's server provided.
 Unlike a traditional Bitcoin payment, Charlie's